Doyle Lafayette Alexander

 Alexander was reacquired by the New York Yankees prior to the 1982 season but struggled in a season and a half with the club, going 1-9 with a 6.16 ERA.
-After being released in 1983, he signed on with the Toronto Blue Jays and began the most successful run of his career.
+His performance that season led Yankee owner George Steinbrenner to allegedly remark "I'm afraid some of my players will get hurt playing behind him," in August.
+After being released in 1983, he caught on with the Toronto Blue Jays and began the most successful run of his career.
 He won 17 games in 1984 and again in 1985 before being traded back to the Atlanta Braves in 1986.
-After that season, he was one of the free agents blocked by collusion from changing teams; he had to wait until the beginning of May, 1987 to re-sign with the Braves.
+After that season, he was one of the free agents blocked by collusion from changing teams; he had to wait until the beginning of May 1987 to re-sign with the Braves.
 He would later be awarded monetary damages for being a victim of this tactic.

 After just over a year with the Braves, Alexander was traded in 1987 to the Detroit Tigers for a young 22nd round draft pick, John Smoltz.
-Alexander did what the Tigers wanted and finished out that season with 9-0 record and an ERA of 1.53, taking them to the postseason in a close race with the Toronto Blue Jays that went down to the wire.
-However, he lost both of his ALCS starts as the Tigers were beaten by the underdog Minnesota Twins (bringing his overall postseason record to 0-5, 8.38 in 6 starts with four different teams).
-Smoltz, meanwhile, went on to record more than 200 wins and a Cy Young Award in nearly two decades with the Braves and is widely viewed as a lock for the Hall of Fame.
+Alexander did what the Tigers wanted and finished the season with a 9-0 record and an ERA of 1.53, taking them to the postseason in a close race with the Toronto Blue Jays that went down to the wire.
+He lost both of his ALCS starts as the Tigers were beaten by the underdog Minnesota Twins (bringing his overall postseason record to 0-5, 8.38 in 6 starts with four different teams).
+Smoltz, meanwhile, went on to record more than 200 wins and a Cy Young Award in nearly two decades with the Braves and was inducted into the Hall of Fame in 2015.

 Alexander continued his hot run at the beginning of 1988, going 8-4 with a 3.15 ERA in the first half and making the All-Star team for the only time in his career.
-However, after the break, he experienced a bit of a meltdown, going 6-7 with a 6.07 ERA the rest of the way.
+After the break he experienced a bit of a meltdown, going 6-7 with a 6.07 ERA the rest of the way.
 The poor performance continued in 1989, when he went 6-18 with a 4.44 ERA, leading the American League in losses and home runs allowed.
 He retired after that season.

 Alexander primarily wore number 33 during his career (with Texas and during part of his time with Atlanta and Toronto).